 With 734 funds available on the market, it can be a tricky and overwhelming endeavour to explore.
 With so many options to choose from, how can you make an informed decision?
-Here are six strategies to help you in your unit trust endeavor in Malaysia.
+Here are six strategies to help you in your unit trust endeavour in Malaysia.

 1. Know Your Investment Objectives